 - The Evil Prince: He is sometimes portrayed as this in fiction, and at one point, Egyptologists believed he had been responsible for the disappearance of Seti I's true sucessor (whose name was erased of all records after the latter's death).
 But Ramses fans think this is slander.

-- Folkhero: Even today the Egyptians regard him as a national hero and many claim proudly to be his descendants.
-Given the number of his children (between eighty and a hundred) such a claim is more than probable.
+- Folk Hero: Even today the Egyptians regard him as a national hero and many claim proudly to be his descendants.
+Given the number of his children (ninety-six sons and sixty daughters) such a claim is more than probable.
+He is often refered to as the "Great Ancestor".

 - Ozymandias from Watchmen takes his name from Ramses II's Greek name, a corruption of his Egyptian royal name Useermaatre.